smaht-dac/submitr/docs/source/usage.rst

    submit-metadata-bundle your_metadata_file.xlsx --env <environment-name> --check-only

-These ``--check`` and ``--check-only`` options can be very useful and their use is encouraged, ensure that everything is in order before sending the submission off to SMaHT for processing.
+These ``--check`` and ``--check-only`` options can be very useful and their use is encouraged.
+They ensure that everything is in order before sending the submission off to SMaHT for processing.
 In fact this (``--check`` ) is actually the `default` behavior unless your user profile indicates that you are an `admin` user.
 To be more specific, these sanity checks include the following: